 WordPress is ideal for building an eCommerce website since it has many pre-designed themes.
 It also includes plugins that allow complete eCommerce functionality, from product display to shopping cart and checkout.

 Select a domain name and web hosting provider.

 The first step is to choose a domain name for WordPress eCommerce.
 This will be the website’s future address.
 This is the address you put into your browser’s address bar.

 While WordPress is free, a domain name costs about $10 per year.
 Having your domain name (yourbusinessname.com) appears far more professional than having your name on someone else’s domain.

 You will also need a web hosting firm to host your website on the internet.
 Dedicated hosting ensures that your website loads quickly and has no long-term interruptions.
 You may choose for shared or dedicated hosting.
 A shared host is less costly but gives you less control over your website.

 Choose eCommerce plugins.

 What distinguishes an eCommerce WordPress website from a regular WordPress website is the ability to sell goods straight from your site.
-Because WordPress lacks native eCommerce capabilities, you’ll need to install an eCommerce plugin to bring this capability to your website.
+Because WordPress lacks native eCommerce capabilities, you’ll need to install an eCommerce plugin, such as upsell and cross-sell tools, to bring this capability to your website.